Jatugriha: Release

 The film was released in India on 20 March 1964 - the same year when Satyajit Ray's Charulata was released.
 Jatugriha literally with English translates and subtitle as The Burnt Home.
 The film was distributed by Chayabani Private Limited.

 Reception

-The film did not perform well at the box office.
+Jatugriha regarded as one of the best film made in the golden era and an evergreen classic.
+The film is remembered for its story direction and performances.
+The film did not perform well at the box office and was totally different and ahead of its time.